Greg-Pina/Coding-Questions/README.md

 Given A = [1, 2, 3], the function should return 4.
 Given A = [−1, −3], the function should return 1.
 <br>

+<h3>Binary_Gap.py</h3>
+Question: Find the largest binary gap (maximal sequence of consecutive zeros) within a positive integer N that is surrounded by ones on both sides.